What is FluMist Quadrivalent?

 What happens if I overdose?

-An overdose of this vaccine is unlikely to occur.
+An overdose of FluMist is unlikely to occur.

-For at least 21 days after receiving FluMist, avoid close contact with anyone who has a weak immune system caused by disease (such as cancer, HIV, or AIDS), or by certain medicines such as steroids, cancer chemotherapy, or radiation treatment.
-A person with a weak immune system can become ill if they have close contact with you after you have recently received a an influenza vaccine.
+Immunosuppressed individuals.
+Avoid close contact for at least 7 days after receiving a nasal flu vaccine, with anyone who has a weak immune system caused by a disease such as cancer or HIV, or by using steroids, chemotherapy, radiation, or other treatments that can weaken the immune system.
+People with weak immune systems can become ill if they are in close contact with you when you recently received a live vaccine.